 Most of us enjoy the opportunity to appreciate the world beyond our day-to-day existence – whether this is a visit to the theatre to see a play or a pantomime, or to catch a movie at our local cinema.
-It could equally be enjoying a spot of music at a concert venue or marvelling at works of art in an art gallery or museum exhibition.
-It would be so very unfair if just because someone has a dementia diagnosis, these cultural activities suddenly become off-limits.
-We now have a valuable, practical guide that will help people in the arts sector to ensure that is not the case.
+Or it could be enjoying a spot of music at a concert venue or marvelling at works of art in an art gallery.

-The guide is based on best practise examples of the work going on across the country already to support people affected by dementia and using arts venues.
+Our Dementia-friendly arts guide is based on best practice examples of the work going on across the country to support people affected by dementia and using arts venues.

 For arts venues of all sizes, our guide allows you to pick and choose, from practical guidance, how to create a dementia-friendly approach tailored to your organisation.